-We keep records for all individuals belonging to every member brigade - over 10,000 people - and award service honours based on these records as follows:
+We keep records for all individuals belonging to every member brigade - over 13,500 people - and award service honours based on muster attendance for:

 Applying for Service Honours

-There is a Service Honours application process, so remind your CFO or Secretary to download and submit the relevant form below to our Service Honours Administrator at least three months prior to the presentation date.
+Your CFO or Secretary needs to download and submit the relevant form below to our Service Honours team at least three months prior to the presentation date.